 - Deep learning and artificial intelligence are not synonymous

-- Deep learning can provide an awful lot to data science in the form of additional processes and tools to help solve problems, and when observed in that light, deep learning is a very valuable addition to the data science landscape.
+- Deep learning can provide an awful lot to data science in the form of additional processes and tools to help solve problems, and when observed in that light, deep learning is a very valuable addition to the data science landscape

 As defined above, deep learning is the process of applying deep neural network technologies to solve problems.
 Deep neural networks are neural networks with one hidden layer minimum (see below).
 Like data mining, deep learning refers to a process, which employs deep neural network architectures, which are particular types of machine learning algorithms.

-The machine learning architecture originally inspired by the biological brain (particularly the neuron) by which deep learning is carried out.
-Actually, artificial neural networks alone (the non-deep variety) have been around for a very long time, and have been able to solve certain types of problems historically.
+The machine learning architecture was originally inspired by the biological brain (particularly the neuron) by which deep learning is carried out.
+Actually, artificial neural networks (ANNs) alone (the non-deep variety) have been around for a very long time, and have been able to solve certain types of problems historically.
 However, comparatively recently, neural network architectures were devised which included layers of hidden neurons (beyond simply the input and output layers), and this added level of complexity is what enables deep learning, and provides a more powerful set of problem-solving tools.